ipfs/ipfs-docs/docs/install/ipfs-updater.md

 ---
 title: IPFS updater
+description: The IPFS updater is a command-line tool originally used to help users update their IPFS version.
+Learn how to install, upgrade, and downgrade Go-IPFS using the IPFS updater.
 ---

 # IPFS updater

-IPFS Update is a command-line tool originally used to help users update their IPFS version.
+The IPFS updater is a command-line tool originally used to help users update their IPFS version.
 It has since been upgraded to allow users to _install_ Go-IPFS as well.
-The easiest way to install IPFS Update is by using the pre-built binaries, detailed below.
+The easiest way to install the IPFS updater is by using the pre-built binaries, detailed below.
 See the [project repository](https://github.com/ipfs/ipfs-update#from-source) if you'd prefer to build it from source.

 ## Install updater